p-codes25/SMS_MMS_Reader/README.md

 ### Printing/Saving

 I have not put any work into the printing/saving capabilities of the app.
 Printing seems to work (I tried printing to a PDF generator, for example).
 Saving does not seem to do anything (it generates an empty .html file).
-I might work on that in the future.
+I might work on that in the future (e.g. to allow saving a filtered set of conversations and messages to a new file).